buzzbangorg/bsbang-frontend/README.md

 ## Contact ##
-Brought to you by the Micklem Lab at Cambridge University in the UK (http://www.micklemlab.org/) Comments/suggestions please send to justincc AT intermine.org or tweet me on Twitter (@justincc)
+Brought to you by the Micklem Lab at Cambridge University in the UK (http://www.micklemlab.org/)

+Comments/suggestions please send to justincc AT intermine.org or tweet me (@justincc).